ente0/hashCrack/README.md

 - [SecLists](https://github.com/danielmiessler/SecLists)
 - [hashcat-rules](https://github.com/Unic0rn28/hashcat-rules)

+To capture WPA2 hashes, follow [this guide on the 4-way handshake](https://notes.networklessons.com/security-wpa-4-way-handshake) and see this [video](https://www.youtube.com/watch?v=WfYxrLaqlN8) to see how it actually works.
 For more details on Hashcat’s attack modes and usage, consult the [Hashcat Wiki](https://hashcat.net/wiki/), [Radiotap Introduction](https://www.radiotap.org/), or [Aircrack-ng Guide](https://wiki.aircrack-ng.org/doku.php?id=airodump-ng).